JereKuusela/valheim-infinity_hammer/publish/README.md

 - No stamina cost: Hammer auto-regens used stamina.
 - Overwrite health: Sets the health of built or repaired objects (0 reverts to the default max health, except for creatures).
 - Remove anything: Allows removing any object.
 Disabled by default.
+- Remove blacklist: Allows disabling remove for given objects (ids separated by ,).
+Only works if remove anything is enabled.
 - Remove effects: Removes visual effects of building, repairing and destroying.
 - Remove range: Range for removing (capped at about 50 meters).
 - Repair anything: Allows healing or repairing any object.
 Disabled by default.
 - Repair range: Range for repairing (capped at about 50 meters).
 - Repair taming: Repairing full health creatures will tame/untame them (works for all creatures).
 - Scaling step: How much the object is scaled up/down.
+- Select blacklist: Allows disabling select for given objects (ids separated by ,).
 - Select range: Range for selecting (capped at about 50 meters).

 On servers, above features are disabled without cheat access (except Copy rotate, No placement marker, Remove effects, Select range and offsetting).